theresa-whynot/crowdcoin/README.md

 1. Download the project repository by either [downloading the zip file](https://github.com/theresa-whynot/crowdcoin/archive/main.zip) or using Git to [clone the repository](https://github.com/theresa-whynot/crowdcoin.git) (green "<>Code" button > Clone with HTTPS, SSH or GitHub CLI)
 2. Navigate to the project directory in your terminal: **cd crowdcoin-main**
-3. Install the project dependencies: **npm install**
+3. #IMPORTANT!!!
+ENSURE TO INCLUDE '--legacy-peer-deps'.
+The next-routes package, and enrtire application, cannot successfully work without it.
+Install the project dependencies: **npm install --legacy-peer-deps**

 ### Running the App

-1. After installing the dependencies, start the app: **npm start**
+1. After installing the dependencies, start the app: **npm run dev**
-2. Open your web browser and go to: [http://localhost:8080](http://localhost:8080)
+2. Open your web browser and go to: [http://localhost:3000](http://localhost:3000)

 ### Usage